Must-Sees and Things to do in Forster NSW +Map

 Diving and Snorkelling

-Alternatively, you’ve got business like Dive Forster which rents diving and snorkelling lessons and equipment.
+Alternatively, you’ve got businesses like Dive Forster, which rents diving and snorkelling lessons and equipment.
 Here you can learn to snorkel and dive in the calm serenity of Wallis Lake or take it all the way out into the open ocean if you’re brave enough.
 Dive Forster offers a range of options for all levels of experience.

 It’s surrounded by natural beauty and attractions